gabssnake/observablehq-docs/docs/learn/overview.md

 You can invite others to join and edit notebooks with you.
 Edits are live and visible to all users who are present at the same time.
 You can see other active users' avatars at the top of the screen.
 Click on them to automatically follow them around the notebook!

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
     <video src="./assets/collab.mp4" alt="Screen capture of an Observable notebook showing a user clicking the Share button, then adding another user as an editor.
-The new editor's avatar now appears in the notebook and is seen making edits." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+The new editor's avatar now appears in the notebook and is seen making edits." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 ### Explore, comment and discuss—right in the notebook